fadamidis/matsim-tum-course/README.md

 * Increasing the speed limit of bicycles on links that allow bicycles
 * Decreasing the speed limit of cars on all links

 As a result, the speed limit is set at 30 km/h for all modes.
-As public transport and walking are simulated as teleportation modes, the proposed changes do not affect them.
+Because public transport and walking are simulated as teleportation modes, the proposed changes do not affect them.

 ### Visualisation